Ship a Full-Stack App with One Prompt

 The Criteria

-For a framework, SDK, or platform to be good at vibe coding, we find it must follow these:
+With that established, for a framework, SDK, or platform to be good at vibe coding, we find it must follow these:

 • Training-data density: how much of the platform the model has seen, which determines hallucination rate.